 Ask to be referred by your physician who will write a letter with a brief description of your relevant headache/medical history.
 If you have other illnesses or a complicated headache history we would prefer you to be referred by your doctor who can give us information about you.

-You should allow at least 40 minutes for your first visit.
+You should allow at least 40 minutes for your first visit (this could take longer so please give yourself plenty of time).
 This gives the migraine and headache specialist plenty of time to take a detailed medical history and to review headache diaries you may have kept.
-You will have a brief examination by the doctor, which usually includes a neurological examination.
+You may have a brief examination by the doctor, which usually includes a neurological examination.
 You will not usually be required to undress.
 An individual treatment plan will be devised for you and discussed with you.

 After your first appointment, we will write a medical report with full details on your diagnosis, recommended drug and non-drug treatment strategies, which may include diet, exercise and complementary therapies.
 You will be sent a copy of this report.